Esther Newton Made Me Gay

 A Boy Named Sue

 Julie Wyman's compelling documentary chronicles Theo's transformation from a woman to a man over the course of six years.
 The film successfully captures Theo's physiological and psychological changes during the process, as well as their effects on his lesbian lover and community of close friends.
 Taking full advantage of the unlimited access she received into an extraordinarily personal process, Wyman carefully composes a moving story about gender identity, relationships, and how even things that seem permanent can change.
 "A BOY NAMED SUE is one of the best videos to date on female-to-male trans[gender] experience.
-Wyman spent six years taping Sue's transformation into Theo and then organized a huge archive of material into a moving, informative and smart rendering of what a difference sex reassignment surgeries can make not only to the transsexual himself but also to all those in his immediate circle.
-Theo is a great subject and Wyman is a talented and imaginative documentarian.
-If you are looking for a sensitive and sophisticated representation of transsexual experience, look no further."
+Wyman spent six years taping Sue's transformation into Theo and then organized a huge archive of material into a moving, informative and smart rendering of what a difference sex reassignment surgeries can make not only to the transgender individuals but also to all those in their immediate circle.
+Theo is a great subject and Wyman is a talented and imaginative documentarian."
 Judith Halberstam, University of California, San Diego

 Learn more